dreamcodez/resume/docs/improvements/testing-optimization-roadmap.md

 ---

-**This roadmap now reflects a modern, robust, and maintainable visual regression system for Rust/Yew projects, matching the best practices of Playwright and Puppeteer, but implemented natively in Rust.**
+**This roadmap now reflects a modern, robust, and maintainable visual regression system for Rust/Yew projects, implemented using WASM browser integration with wasm-bindgen-test.**